Jeraldy/JeddyJs/README.md

 export const { reducer, actions } = counterReducer;
 ```
 - This should look familiar.
 We have initialized our counter to zero as previously.
-- We have defined our functions to *Increment* and *Decrement* the counter respectively.
+- We have defined our functions to `Increment` and `Decrement` the counter respectively.
-- Now lets take a look into the *Reducers/index.js*
-- **Reducers/index.js**: This is the main entry of our reducers, so all reducers should be registered here.
+- Now lets take a look into the `Reducers/index.js`.This is the main entry of our reducers, so all reducers should be registered here.
 ```js
 import { reducer as counterReducer } from './Counter'